amitEt25/zest-home-assignment/README.md

 npm run dev
 ```

-The frontend will be available at [http://localhost:3000](http://localhost:3000) and will communicate with the backend.
+The frontend will be available at [http://localhost:3000](http://localhost:3000) and will proxy API calls to the backend.

 ---